Here's an updated list of positive cases – Up News Info Detroit

 - Kent County, adult man with a history of domestic travel.

-24 people have died from the virus: four in Detroit, one in Oakland, one in Wayne County, one in Macomb County, one in Washtenaw County and one in Grand Rapids.
+43 people have died from the virus: 12 in Detroit, one in Kent County, one in Livingston County, seven in Macomb County, 10 in Oakland County, three in Washtenaw County and nine in the Wayne County.

 - Wayne County, a man in his 50s died early Wednesday at a Beaumont hospital.